 IONIC is just an HTML5 framework that allows web developers to create hybrid mobile applications.
 Hybrid applications are mini web pages that function in a web shell in the apps and have entry to the original performance surface.

-Ionic Framework was developed by Max Lynch, Ben Sperry, and Adam Bradley for Drifty Co. in 2013.
+The ionic Framework was developed by Max Lynch, Ben Sperry, and Adam Bradley for Drifty Co. in 2013.

 |Ionic Polymerization||Free - Radical|

-|Ionic polymerization is a chain polymerization in which the center contains ions and ion pairs.||Polymerizations created by adding free-radical building components are known as free radical polymerizations.|
+|Ionic polymerization is a chain polymerization in which the center contains ions and ion pairs.||Polymerizations created by adding free-radical building components are known as free-radical polymerizations.|

 |Ionic polymerization requires less activation energy than radical polymerization.||Initiators and co-initiators are used in free radical polymerization.|